The Invasion Of Poland

 Captured by the Russians

 In late September 1939 we were captured by the Russians.
 We were told if we laid down our arms we would be free men, free to walk home.
 We laid the guns down.
 How foolish!
-The Russians took control over us and now we were prisoners of war.
+The Russians had cleverly taken control over us and now we were prisoners of war.

 I could not understand why this was happening, after all Poland and Russia still had in place a "Non Aggression Pact".
 One of the men yelled this to the Russians.